Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Appendix

 We resize the input images to $256\times 265$ pixels and crop $224\times 224$ pixels from the center.
-Note that, ImageNet-C images are already resized and cropped.
-So, we directly use these images for our experiment in section \ref{sec_cp}.
-For our experiments on certification, we use a subsample of $500$ test images by choosing at most $1$ sample for each class (section \ref{sec_l2certify}).
-Also, we use a subsample of $2,000$ test images, with exactly $2$ samples per class, to evaluate the empirical robustness of AT models against adversarial attack (section \ref{sec_advAttack}).
+For our experiments on certification, we use a set of $500$ test images by choosing at most $1$ sample for each class.